Freddan-67/sdl-mandelbrot/README.md

 ![screenshot](screenshot.png "Screenshot")

-This is an implementation of the Mandelbrot Set fractal in C, using the SDL graphics library.
+This is an implementation of the Mandelbrot Set fractal in C++, using the SDL graphics library and complex template classes.

 It's an efficient implementation along with a user interaction by the keyboard allowing zooming and moving throughout the set.